 - We will have 4 free passes at the beginning of each month.

-To access the unlimited version of the Firefox VPN will open will give the opportunity to join the beta of this service.
+To access the unlimited version of the Firefox VPN will give the opportunity to join the beta of this service.

 We can choose between servers in 39 countries, something that was not available in the initial version.